ruihong123/TimberSaw/README.md

 ## Performance

-Here is a performance report from the run of the "fillrandom", "readrandom" and "readseq" included in the "db_bench" under benchmarks folder.
+Here is a performance report from the run of the "fillrandom", "readrandom", "readrandomwriterandom"(mixed) and "readseq" included in the "db_bench" under benchmarks folder.

 ### Setup